earkevin11/TCP-IP-/README.md

 - This layer's protocols provide services to the application software running on a computer
 - The application layer doesn't define the application itself, but it defines services that applications need.
 - For example, application protocol HTTP defines how web browsers can pull the contents of a web page from a web server.

+# Most popular TCP/IP application today is the web browser